-Introducing The Loyola School: Elementary K-4
+The Loyola School: Elementary

-On June 29, 2021, the Loyola Early Learning Center (LELC) changed its name to The Loyola School to reflect its expanded mission, now including a new elementary school (grades K-4).
-We invest in Baltimore’s earliest learners when it matters most through high-quality early learning from preschool through grades K-4, equipping them for success in middle school and life.
+On June 29, 2021, the Loyola Early Learning Center (LELC) changed its name to The Loyola School to reflect its expanded mission, now including a new elementary school (grades K-4*).
+We invest in Baltimore’s earliest learners when it matters most through high-quality early learning from preschool through grades K-4*, equipping students for success in middle school and life.

 This elementary school provides high-quality education that leads to improved outcomes to meet the needs of at-risk students in Baltimore City and ensures that the key ingredients to student success—access to early childhood programs, effective teachers, rigorous curriculum, and parent involvement—are available to them.

-TLS welcomed its first class of kindergarteners in September 2021 and will add one grade each year until reaching full capacity (grades K-4) in September 2025.
+*TLS welcomed its first class of kindergarteners in September 2021 and will add one grade each year until reaching full capacity (grades K-4) in September 2025.
+In the 2022/2023 school year, TLS’s elementary school is only offering Kindergarten and first grade classes.

 The Loyola School, founded in the Jesuit tradition of academic learning, personal care, and spiritual growth, is a scholarship-based school serving children aged two through grade four* from Baltimore City families of limited financial means.